moha297/colored/README.md

-# colored
+# Colored

 This is a sample angular app to play a simple game.
-Show a grid
+- Show a grid
-Random cells are colored
+- Random cells are colored
-Click to uncolor them
+- Click to uncolor them
-Try to beat the timer
+- Try to beat the timer